Pond filters are a must for those of us who love keeping fish in our ponds.

-If you want to understand more about beneficial bacteria read my post on a simple guide to the nitrogen cycle for ponds.
+As i mentioned if you want to understand more about beneficial bacteria read my post on a quick guide to the nitrogen cycle.

 These bacteria are so important because they break down the ammonia and nitrite into nitrate.
 Both ammonia and nitrite are toxic to fish even in small doses.
 And both can be used as a food source for algae.

 Bacteria need surfaces to grow on and that’s exactly what the rocks and gravel within the filter will provide.

 Before filling the filter with rocks and gravel remember to keep the area at the bottom of the filter with as much air space as possible.
 This is where your solids accumulate.